Skip to main content

 --output xquik-tweet-replies.csv

-The export command calls GET /extractions/{id}/export and writes the response bytes to --output.
-Use --format csv for analyst spreadsheets, --format json for pipelines, and --format xlsx for account-management workbooks.
+The export command calls GET /extractions/{id}/export and writes bytes to --output.
+Use --format csv, --format json with --output xquik-tweet-replies.json, or --format xlsx with --output xquik-tweet-replies.xlsx.
 Cost: 1 credit per reply extracted or returned.
 Exports are free after the extraction job exists.

 Workflow: Post Media Tweets, Replies, and DM Attachments